-OSSEC’s architecture consists of two main components — an OSSEC manager and OSSEC agents.
+Wazuh’s architecture consists of two main components — a manager and agents.

-The manager (also knows as “server”) is the main focal point of an OSSEC deployment — it stores the main configuration files, rules, logs, and events.
+The manager (also knows as “server”) is the main focal point of a Wazuh deployment — it stores the main configuration files, rules, logs, and events.
 The agent is a smaller program that you install on the system you want to monitor.
 The agent collects the information and forwards it to the manager.

-You can read up on OSSEC architecture here.
+You can read up on Wazuh architecture here.

 Installing the manager